-- Guiding Principles are identified, which should guide all new development controlled by the Design Codes. - Although design codes guide the development in three dimensions, two dimensional Regulating Plans are included with them, to enable code users to locate where the provisions of the code will apply, and to express how the codes relate to plots and different character areas. - Detailed guidance for specific character areas - Materials which are suitable for a maritime environment - Case studies precedent projects selected to illustrate specific design aspirations.
+Guiding Principles are identified, (see Page 18 of the Design Codes), which should guide all new development.

+- Although design codes guide the development in three dimensions, two dimensional Regulating Plans are included with them, to enable code users to locate where the provisions of the code will apply, and to express how the codes relate to plots and different character areas. - Detailed guidance for specific character areas - Materials which are suitable for a maritime environment - Case studies precedent projects selected to illustrate specific design aspirations.